 This post is overflowing with info, products, and tips...which sort of makes up for the last 4-5 days I missed!

 When I got so sick from my trip in February I immediately did what I always do...research!
-I learned that when you fly your body prioritizes certain bodily functions to keep you alive, mainly pulmonary and cardiovascular (to prevent blood clots (DVT), etc.) Being on an airplane is a stress on your body (you ever notice your squashed water bottle?), which puts you into a type of flight-or-flight.
+I learned that when you fly your body prioritizes certain bodily functions to keep you alive, mainly pulmonary and cardiovascular (to prevent blood clots (DVT), etc.) Being on an airplane is a stress on your body (you ever notice your squashed water bottle?), which puts you into a type of fight-or-flight.
 This means that blood flow and circulation is diverted to the more crucial organs...leaving your digestion at a halt.
 This leads me to my first tip:

 1. In addition to not eating on the flight, try not to eat about two hours before and after flying, so nothing gets "stuck"/undigested, causing problems later.
 Also, for those with very poor digestion, try blending all of the food you eat the day before flying (and day-of & day after).
 This breaks down your food, making it more easily digestible, which gives your digestive organs a much needed break in preparation for the impact of flying.
 If you are on a very long flight, or you absolutely must eat to keep your blood sugar balanced, then opt for taking some protein powder with you to mix into your water bottle (I love these: Epic Protein & Sunwarrior - Warrior Blend - both come in individual packets, which are super handy for travel).